open-telemetry/opentelemetry-python/metrics_plan_api.rst

 #.
 Test that a message is logged reporting the specified value for the fallback
    meter is invalid.
 #.
 Test that new configuration applies to previously returned meters.
-#.
-Test that the effect of associating a schema URL with a meter is that the
-   telemetry emitted using that meter is associated with the schema URL.

 Meter
 -----